 Be sure to take the prescribed antibiotics as directed until they are gone to help prevent infection.

 Good oral hygiene is essential to good healing.
 Do not rinse with anything in an effort to cleanse or freshen your mouth for 12 hours following surgery.
-Unless otherwise directed, starting the day after surgery, chlorhexidine rinse (PerioGard or Peridex) should be used gently twice daily, after breakfast and before bed.
-Be sure to rinse for at least 30 seconds and then spit it out.
+Depending on your doctor's instruction, starting the day after surgery, chlorhexidine rinse (Periogard or Peridex) should be used gently twice daily, after breakfast and before bed.
+Be sure to rinse for at least 30 seconds and then spit it out or swab the area using a clockwise motion twice daily.
 Warm salt water rinses (one-half teaspoon of salt in a cup of warm water) can be used at least 4-5 times a day as well, especially after meals, for at least one week.
 Brush your teeth carefully - - be gentle initially with brushing around the surgical areas.
+Avoid flossing for two weeks following your procedure.

 Keep physical activities to a minimum immediately following surgery.
 If you exercise, throbbing or bleeding may occur.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.